Foggy path in a dream disappearing into layers of soft translucent mist

 It was foggy — and suddenly something changes.
 The fog begins to lift.
 First — silhouettes.
 Then — shapes.
 Gradually it clears.
 The world recovers its form.

-Rising fog in a dream is one of the most hopeful signs.
+Rising fog in a dream carries within it quiet hope.
 A period of clarity is arriving after uncertainty.
 The answer you’ve been looking for is beginning to show itself.
 A picture is forming inside — one that can’t yet be put into words, but can already be felt.
+Overhead, the same uncovering happens in dreams of clouds parting: the light coming through whatever has been hiding it.

 What exactly emerges through the dispersing fog?
 A road — the path ahead is clarifying.
 A house or familiar place — you are returning to yourself, finding your bearings.
 An unfamiliar place — something new is becoming visible.
 A person’s face — an important relationship or understanding is coming into focus.